complexlogic/flex-launcher/extra/docs/configuration.md

 Default: 256

 #### IconSpacing
-Distance between the menu entry icons, in pixels or percent of the screen width
+Distance between the menu entry icons, in pixels or percent of the screen width.

 Default: 5%